 How to use Google UTM tracking

-If you do this in every campaign that you run then you will be able to figure out whether a campaign worked or not.
+If you add UTM parameters to track in every marketing campaign that you run, then you will be able to figure out whether a campaign worked or not.

-Go to Google Analytics, click on Acquisition – Campaigns – All campaigns
+Go to Google Analytics, click on Life Cycle > Acquisition > Traffic acquisition

-If you don’t want to switch between table tabs, you can also go to Secondary dimension – select Source/Medium, and you’ll have all the info in one place, like this:
+If you don’t want to switch between table tabs, you can also add Secondary dimension – select Source/Medium, and you’ll have all the info in one place, like this:

 Keep track of your performance

 Tracking and analytics are crucial for making data-driven decisions.
 We pay so much attention to numbers and analytics that we’ve put data-driven in our agency’s name.
-Now we’ve answered your question on ‘what is UTM tracking’ you can implement UTM campaigns in your business to support your growth.
+Now we’ve answered your question on ‘what is UTM tracking,’ you can use UTM parameters and implement UTM campaigns in your business to support your growth.

 If you don’t measure, you can’t improve.
 The most important thing is to have precise data.
 UTM tagging helps with that.

-In this webinar, I explain why tracking is important and what some of the benchmark numbers are that you should strive for.
+In this webinar, I explain why tracking your UTM code is important and what some of the benchmark numbers are that you should strive for.